-If the Performing Provider System is receiving funds from the Public DSRIP pool it will also provide a description of the IGT source identified for the project and attest that this IGT derives from local, public funds.
+If the PPS is receiving funds from the Public DSRIP pool it will also provide a description of the IGT source identified for the project and attest that this IGT derives from local, public funds.

 c.
-1115 Waiver Managed Care Programs and Funds Flow Mechanism
+1115 Waiver Managed Care Programs and Funds Flow Mechanism i.
+1115 Waiver Managed Care Programs Overview

 The New York 1115 Medicaid Waiver provides \$8 billion in Federal funding over a five-year period for DSRIP and its related programs.
 Of this amount, the State will utilize the \$2 billion in FFP for DSHPs to partially fund the safety net.
-The non-Federal share of any Public PPS payments will come from IGTs supplied by the public hospital or its affiliated governmental entity.
+The non-federal share of any Public PPS payments will come from IGTs supplied by the public hospital or its affiliated governmental entity.